 Philips Facing CPAP Class Action Lawsuits

-Following a recall of many of its popular CPAP and ventilator machines due to potential cancer risk, Philips now faces several CPAP class action lawsuits brought against them by former users of the recalled devices.
+Following a recall of many of its popular CPAP and ventilator machines due to potential cancer and other health problems risk, Philips now faces several CPAP class action lawsuits brought against them by former users of the recalled devices.

 This is the first wave in what is expected to be a large number of class action claims and individual injury claims related to potential health problems.
-These health risks include a potential increased risk for cancers, including lung cancer, kidney cancer, colorectal cancer, and liver cancer.
+These health risks include a potential increased risk for cancers, including lung cancer, kidney cancer, colorectal cancer, and liver cancer, to name a few.

 It is estimated that around three to four million people were using these devices worldwide before the recall, which means that Philips could be facing tens of thousands of CPAP class action and other CPAP lawsuits.

 Why is Philips Recalling CPAP and Ventilator Machines?